-Option Description -batch Starts the synthesis tool in batch mode from the specified project or Tcl file without opening the Project window. -compile Compiles the project, but does not map it. -evalhostid Reports host ID for node-locked and floating licenses. -help Lists available command line options and descriptions. -history filename Records all Tcl commands and writes them to the specified history log file when the command exits. -ldentify_dir dir Specifies the location of the Identify installation directory for launching the Identify tool set.
+Option Description -batch Synplify Pro (except node-locked) Starts the synthesis tool in batch mode from the specified project or Tcl file without opening the Project window. -compile Compiles the project, but does not map it. -evalhostid Reports host ID for node-locked and floating licenses. -help Lists available command line options and descriptions. -history filename Records all Tcl commands and writes them to the specified history log file when the command exits. -ldentify_dir dir Specifies the location of the Identify installation directory for launching the Identify tool set.
 The installation path specified appears in the Configure Identify Launch dialog box (Options->Configure Identify Launch). -impl impName Runs only the specified implementation.
 You can use this option in conjunction with the -batch keyword (the Synplify tool supports only a single implementation).

-Option Description -ip_license_wait waitTime Specifies how long to wait for a Synopsys DesignWare IP license when one is not immediately available. e.
-If you do not specify the -ip_license_wait option, license queuing is not enabled.
+Option Description -ip_license_wait waitTime Specifies how long to wait for a Synopsys DesignWare IP license when one is not immediately available.
+If you do not specify the - ip_license_wait option, license queuing is not enabled.
 If all requested licenses are checked out or if the specified wait time elapses, the tool excludes the IP and continues to process the rest of the design.
 Any IP block without a license is treated either as an error or a black box.
 License queuing allows you to wait until a license becomes available or specify a wait time in seconds.
 You can use this option in conjunction with the -batch keyword.
-For details, see Queuing Licenses, on page 461 in the User Guide.
-The waitTime value determines license queuing and sets a maximum wait time: Undefined or 0 = Queuing off 1 = Queuing enabled, indefinite wait time I = Queuing enabled for the specified time • >1 - Queung enabled for the specified time -license_release Releases FPGA synthesis licenses for a session after the place-and-route job is launched.
+For details, see Queuing Licenses, on page 470 in the User Guide.
+The waitTime value determines license queuing and sets a maximum wait time: • Undefined or 0 = Queuing off 1 = Queuing enabled, indefinite wait time &gt;1 = Queuing enabled for the specified time -license_release Releases FPGA synthesis licenses for a session after the place- and-route job is launched.
 The software allows place and route to continue running even after exiting the synthesis tool so that it does not consume an FPGA license.
 This command option must be run in batch mode.
-Specify the following command: toolName -batch -license_release -licensetype featureName Specifies a license if you work in an environment with multiple Synopsys FPGA licenses.
-You can use this option in conjunction with the -batch keyword. -license_wait waitTime Specifies how long to wait for a Synopsys FPGA license.
+Specify the following command: toolName -batch -license_release For details, see Releasing the Synthesis License During Place and Route, on page 504. -licensetype featureName Specifies a license if you work in an environment with multiple Synopsys FPGA licenses.
+You can use this option in conjunction with the -batch keyword.

+Option Description -license_wait waitTime Specifies how long to wait for a Synopsys FPGA license.
 If you do not specify the -license_wait option, license queuing is not enabled.
 License queuing allows you to wait until a license becomes available or specify a wait time in seconds.
 You can use this option in conjunction with the -batch keyword.
-For details, see Queuing Licenses, on page 461 in the User Guide.
-The waitTime value determines license queuing and sets a maximum wait time in seconds: • Undefined or 0 = Queuing off • 1 = Queuing enabled, indefinite wait time

-Option Description -log filename Writes all output to the specified log file. -runall Runs all the implementations in the project file (the Synplify tool supports only a single implementation). -shell Starts synthesis tool in shell mode.
-Note: The FPGA synthesis tools only support the -she ll option on UNIX and Linux platforms. -tcl prjFile Tclscript Starts the synthesis tool in the graphical user interface using the specified project or Tcl file. -tclcmd command Specifies Tcl command to be executed on startup. -verbose_log Writes messages to stdout.log in verbose mode. -version Reports version of specified synthesis tool.
+For details, see Queuing Licenses, on page 470 in the User Guide.
+The waitTime value determines license queuing and sets a maximum wait time in seconds: • Undefined or 0 = Queuing off • 1 = Queuing enabled, indefinite wait time &gt;1 = Queuing enabled for the specified wait time -log filename Writes all output to the specified log file. -runall Runs all the implementations in the project file (the Synplify tool supports only a single implementation). -shell Starts synthesis tool in shell mode.
+Note: The FPGA synthesis tools only support the -shell option on UNIX and Linux platforms. -tcl prjFile Tclscript Starts the synthesis tool in the graphical user interface using the specified project or Tcl file. -tclcmd command Specifies Tcl command to be executed on startup. -verbose_log Writes messages to stdout.log in verbose mode. -version Reports version of specified synthesis tool.